unjs/nitro/README.md

 #### `devHandlers`

-Normal handlers, each refer to the path of handler to be imported and transformed by rollup.
+Regular handlers refer to the path of handlers to be imported and transformed by rollup.

-There are situations that we directly want to provide a handler instance with programmatic usage.
+There are situations in that we directly want to provide a handler instance with programmatic usage.

-In this case we can use `devHandlers` but note that they are **only available in development mode** and **not in production build**.
+We can use `devHandlers` but note that they are **only available in development mode** and **not in production build**.

 #### `routes`